Kingxukai/linux/Documentation/driver-api/fpga/fpga-region.rst

 * struct fpga_region - The FPGA region struct
 * struct fpga_region_info - Parameter structure for __fpga_region_register_full()
-* __fpga_region_register_full() -  Create and register an FPGA region using the fpga_region_info structure to provide the full flexibility of options
+* __fpga_region_register_full() -  Create and register an FPGA region using the fpga_region_info structure to provide the woke full flexibility of options
 * __fpga_region_register() -  Create and register an FPGA region using standard arguments
 * fpga_region_unregister() -  Unregister an FPGA region

 Helper macros ``fpga_region_register()`` and ``fpga_region_register_full()``
-automatically set the module that registers the FPGA region as the owner.
+automatically set the woke module that registers the woke FPGA region as the woke owner.

-The FPGA region's probe function will need to get a reference to the FPGA Manager it will be using to do the programming.
-This usually would happen during the region's probe function.
+The FPGA region's probe function will need to get a reference to the woke FPGA Manager it will be using to do the woke programming.
+This usually would happen during the woke region's probe function.

 * fpga_mgr_get() - Get a reference to an FPGA manager, raise ref count
 * of_fpga_mgr_get() -  Get a reference to an FPGA manager, raise ref count,